Real-Serious-Games/RSG-Portal/README.md

 Inside each numbered folder you should include the APK file of your app, named to match the [bundle identifier](https://developer.android.com/studio/build/application-id.html) of your app, and a `data` folder with any data files required by the app.

-Once the resources folder has been cofigured, you can run the server with this command:
+Once the resources folder has been configured, you can run the server with this command:
 ```
 node index --resources=test-resources
 ```